Trump scolds NATO allies over lack of support; Iran's top national security official killed

 What to know

-- ISRAEL SAYS TOP IRAN OFFICIALS KILLED: Israel said it killed Iran's top security official, Ali Larijani, one of the regime's most powerful surviving figures.
-Israel also said it killed the head of the Basij force, a key militia used to suppress protests in the Islamic Republic.
-Iran did not immediately confirm the claims, and it was not clear what Israel was basing its assessment on.
+- TOP IRAN OFFICIALS KILLED: Israel said it killed Iran's top security official, Ali Larijani, one of the regime's most powerful surviving figures.
+Israel also said it killed Gholam Reza Soleimani, the head of the Basij force used to suppress protests in the Islamic Republic.
+Iran later confirmed both deaths.

 - DEATH TOLL: More than 2,000 people have been killed across the Middle East.
 In Iran, Israeli and American strikes have killed more than 1,200 people, according to the Iranian Red Crescent Society.
 At least 850 people have been killed in Lebanon, and 13 have died in Israel.
 Thirteen U.S. service members have been killed, and two more died of noncombat causes.